jk-jeon/jk-jeon.github.io/_posts/2021-12-31-continued-fraction-floor-mult.md

 Minmax Euclid algorithm is invented by Ulf Adams who is the author of Ryū and Ryū-printf mentioned above, and it appears on his paper on Ryū.
 What it does is this: given positive integers $a,b$ and $N$, compute the minimum and maximum of $ag\,\operatorname{mod}\,b$ where $g$ is any integer ranging from $1$ to $N$.
 It sounds simple, but naive exhaustive search doesn't scale if $a,b,N$ are very large numbers.
 Indeed, in its application into float-to-string conversion algorithms, $a,b$ are extremely large integers and $N$ can be as large as $2^{54}$.
 For that wide range of $g$, it is simply impossible to run an exhaustive search.

 A rough idea of minmax Euclid algorithm is that the coefficients appearing in the Euclid algorithm for computing GCD of $a$ and $b$ tell us what the minimum and the maximum are.
-It is hard to explain in words, but if you try to write down and see how $ag\,\operatorname{mod}\,b$ varies as $g$ increases, you might be able to understand why this is the case.
+If you try to write down and see how $ag\,\operatorname{mod}\,b$ varies as $g$ increases, you will find out why this is the case.
+(Precise mathematical proof can be cumbersome, though.)
 Formalizing this idea will lead to the minmax Euclid algorithm.

 In fact, the exact minmax Euclid algorithm described in the [Ryū paper](https://dl.acm.org/doi/pdf/10.1145/3192366.3192369) is not entirely correct because it can produce wrong outputs for some inputs.
 Thus, I had to give some more thought on it after I realized the flaw in 2018 when I was trying to apply the algorithm to Grisu-Exact.
 Eventually, I came up with an improved and corrected version of it with a hopefully correct proof, which I wrote on the [paper on Grisu-Exact](https://github.com/jk-jeon/Grisu-Exact/blob/master/other_files/Grisu-Exact.pdf) (Figure 3 and Theorem 4.3).

 But more than 2 years after writing the long-winded and messy proof of the algorithm, I finally realized that in fact the algorithm is just an easy application of continued fractions.
-Well, I did not know anything about continued fractions back then, unfortunately.
+Well, I did not know anything about continued fractions back then, unfortunately!

 The story is as follows.
 Obtaining the minimum and the maximum of $ag\,\operatorname{mod}\,b$ is equivalent to obtaining the minimum and the maximum of